vedi/cocos2dx-store/documentation.md

 <br>
 **Methods**

-- If the method is a constructor, write “Constructor” as the first line, continue the rest of the description on the next line.
 - The description must begin with a 3rd person descriptive verb.
     - CORRECT: “Checks…”, “Converts…”, “Retrieves...”, etc..
     - INCORRECT: “Check”, “This method does…”
     - The description of the method cannot begin with “Returns…”
 - Include possible examples to make the purpose of the method clearer.
 - Include any important notes or warnings the user should know.
 - Overriding methods - if the overriding method’s description is exactly the same as its parent method’s description, write: “see parent”.
 Otherwise, write a description.
+- If all the functions of a class are overriding methods, write "See parent for all functions." in the class description and nothing in the method descriptions.

 Example:
 ```
 /**
  Retrieves the item id of the current upgrade of the virtual good with
  the given `goodItemId`.
- \param goodItemId Id of the virtual good whose upgrade id we want to
+ @param goodItemId Id of the virtual good whose upgrade id we want to
         know.
 The `goodItemId` can be of any `CCVirtualGood`.
- \param soomlaError A `CCSoomlaError` for error checking.
+ @param soomlaError A `CCSoomlaError` for error checking.
- \return The upgrade id if exists, or empty string otherwise.
+ @return The upgrade id if exists, or empty string otherwise.
  */
  std::string getGoodCurrentUpgrade(const char *goodItemId, CCSoomlaError **soomlaError);
 ```